helq/report-hw1-IELE4014/02-preprocessing.md

 one-hot-vector representations. `time_signature` has 8 (from 0 to 7) possible values while
 `key` has 12 (from 0 to 11) possible values.
 The resulting vector of discrete features for each datapoint has size 21 (8 + 12 + 1, 1 value for the `mode` binary feature).
-For each of the 27 continuous features an additional feature was created, the additional features were the result of applying log to each column.
+For each of the 27 continuous features an additional feature was created.
+The additional features were the result of applying log to each column.
 A normalization step was performed for each of the 54 continuous resulting features.
 The total of features used per datapoint was 75 (21 discrete and 54 continuous).